Staff & Board of Directors

 Bio:

-Ginger has been the Executive Director with Crossroads for the last 16 years.
-She is currently a Board Member of the Cultural Advocacy Coaltion of Oregon.
+Ginger has been the Executive Director with Crossroads for the last 18 years.
+She is currently a Board Member of the Cultural Advocacy Coalition of Oregon.
+Chair of the Cultural Resource Economic Fund.

 Peggi Timm Civic Leadership Award Winner